sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

     $ rvm list known | grep 2.0.0
     [ruby-]2.0.0[-p648]

-While being in the *ruby-2.0.0-p643@rails4013* gemset we update to that version we issue

-    $ rvm install 2.0.0

-This will create new gemsets that we can list with

-    $ rvm list gemsets | grep ruby-2.0.0-p648
-    => ruby-2.0.0-p648 [ x86_64 ]
-       ruby-2.0.0-p648@global [ x86_64 ]
-       ruby-2.0.0-p648@rails4013 [ x86_64 ]

-As we've been in the gemset *rails4013* this has been created for us with the newly install Ruby 2.0.0-p648.
-Before we move on we switch to the new created gemset

-    $ rvm ruby-2.0.0-p648@rails4013

-Next we copy our old gemset to the newly created gemset with

-    $ rvm gemset copy ruby-2.0.0-p643@rails4013 ruby-2.0.0-p648@rails4013

-We check that we have the freshly installed Ruby version and the Rails version of the old gemset

-    $ ruby -v
-    ruby 2.0.0-p648 (2015-12-16 revision 53162) [x86_64-linux]
-    $ rails -v
-    Rails 4.0.13

-Finally we run our test and make sure everything runs without errors.

-    $ rspec

-If anything breaks make sure to first fix the error before moving on.
+    It happens that we are already on the lates Ruby v2.0.0 version.
+But asuming we wouldn't be the process how to install and create new gemsets is shown in the document ´upgrading-rails-4.1-to-rails-4.2.md'.

-## Update to the latest Rails 4.0 version
+## Update to the latest Rails 4.1 version
 We could start to upgrade our app from the current version to version 4.1, but it is advised to upgrade from the most current version.
 To find the most recent version we can issue

-    $ gem list ^rails$ --remote --all | grep -oP "4.0(.\d{1,})*" 4.0.13
+    $ gem list ^rails$ --remote --all | grep -oP "4.1(.\d{1,})*" 4.1.16
-    4.0.12
-    4.0.11.1
-    4.0.11
-    ...
-    4.0.1
-    4.0.0
+    4.1.15
+    4.1.14.2
+    ..
+    4.1.0
+    4.1

-So it seems we are already on the most recent Rails version which is 4.0.13.
+So it seems we are already on the most recent Rails version which is 4.1.16.

-To make this step complete we are assuming that we are on 4.0.12.
-So we would are not on the latest version, and the first step is to add the version to our *Gemfile* by replacng the line `gem 'rails', '4.0.12'` with `gem 'rails' '4.0.13'`.
+To make this step complete we are assuming that we are on 4.1.15.
+So we would be not on the latest version, and the first step is to add the version to our *Gemfile* by replacng the line `gem 'rails', '4.1.15'` with `gem 'rails' '4.1.16'`.
 Then we need to run

     $ bundle update rails